Overview#

 - Integrability.
 Perses provides various npm packages that allow developers to embed panels and dashboards into their own UIs, benefiting from the work done in Perses.
 For instance, these packages could be used in the future to enhance data visualization in the Prometheus UI.

 - Extensibility.
-Perses is soon to support plugins, enabling users to extend the tool’s native capabilities to suit specific needs.
+Perses supports multiple kinds of plugins, enabling users to extend the tool’s native capabilities to suit specific needs.

 - GitOps-friendly.
 SDKs, CI/CD libraries, static validation, native CLI..
 Perses provides everything you need for a great Dashboard-as-Code experience.